-It’s always great when we can make learning fun and natural and when we can interweave it into our everyday lives, and this project is a great example of that!
+This ladybug house is easy to build and only requires a few supplies.
+It is a fun, educational activity you can do with your children.
+Isn’t it always wonderful when we can help make learning fun and completely natural?
+We do that best when we can interweave it into our everyday lives, and this project is a great example of that!

-One thing we often talk about is bugs.
+One thing you have to think about if you have a garden is bugs!
 Good bugs and bad bugs.
-They’ve learned which bugs are good and which are bad, and their favorite good bugs are ladybugs.
+Talk with your kiddos about which bugs are good and which ones are bad for your garden.
 (To learn more about which bugs are good and which are bad, take a look at this article.)

 Ladybugs are a type of beetle, and they eat all sorts of nasty pests in the garden – like aphids, scales, and mites.
 So we all get very excited when we see ladybugs in the garden!
 They are nature’s pest control, and they are great at it.

 With my children’s natural fascination with ladybugs, I thought it would be fun for us to build a ladybug house and order some ladybugs to release in the garden.
 (These are the ones I bought.)

 You need to be careful when releasing ladybugs, though.
 You should release them at dawn or dusk.
 And if you want them to stay in your garden, you should build them a ladybug house.
 And, most importantly – wait to order your ladybugs until you see some pests for them to eat.
 If they have no natural food source, they will just leave.

 Handymen around the world will cringe at my building techniques.
 (My husband literally couldn’t watch!
 Haha!)
 But the goal here was simplicity!
 And this is simple and easy.
 Oh!
 And cheap too.
 But if you want to, you can easily replace my hot glue gun technique with wood glue and some clamps.

 one 1″ x 4″ board cut into the following lengths:

 - 2 pieces will need to be cut to 8″ long each

 - 1 piece will need to be cut to 7 1/4″ long